nickgcode/singlestone-challenge-ngillum/README.md

 ### Introduction

 The TeamListComponent under app -> components -> teamListComponent is where all of the view code and logic resides.
-The CompanyDataService under app -> services is where the HTTP request is made for retrieving JSON data;
+The CompanyDataService under app -> services is where the HTTP request is made for retrieving JSON data.

 ## Development server